mttbmann/Deepflow/readme.md

 # Deepflow

-Deepflow is a workflow package designed to automate the generation of ab initio molecular dynamics data using CP2K, along with training deep potentials using the DPGen active learning procedure.
-Additionally, it supports utilizing LAMMPS for potential energy surface acquisition and rate constant calculations.
+Deepflow is a workflow package designed to automate the generation of ab initio molecular dynamics data using CP2K.
+The generated data ist then used to train deep potentials using the DPGen active learning procedure.

 ![](workflow.png)